StephanGeorg/meteor-iron-router-ga/README.md

 ## Meteor Settings

-Configure analytics by adding a `ga` section to the `public` section of your [Meteor settings](http://docs.meteor.com/#meteor_settings).
+Configure analytics by adding a `ga` object to a IronRouterGA instance [Meteor settings](http://docs.meteor.com/#meteor_settings).
 The only required property is `id` which is your Google Analytics tracking ID.

 ```
 googleAnalytics = new IronRouterGa({